arulpugazh/pubmedbot/README.md

 ## Choosing Model

-We use [HayStack](https://github.com/deepset-ai/haystack) to choose the best model for the application.
+[HayStack](https://github.com/deepset-ai/haystack) is used to choose the best model for the application.

 ### Fine-tuning
-We did not do fine-tuning as of now since it will require labeling significant number of articles with question, answer and contexts.
-We intend to use the pretrained models as such.
+Customers are presented with an optional field to give feedback and to mark the correct answer.
+This feedback will be sent to server to fine-tune the model.

 ### Validation
-We drafted about 50 questions from different articles with answers and context.
-All of these questions will be passed to different models for inference and the responses will be recorded.
+We created about 50 question-answer-context pairs from different articles for validation.

 ### Metrics
 1. USE Similarity: We use spacy and Universal Sentence Encoder to measure the similarity of the labels and the predictions